Beach Lifeguard Course (NVBLQ) FAQ’s

 What will I be doing on the lifeguard course?

-Candidates will have to demonstrate their knowledge and capabilities in the following core competencies;The beach environment, lifeguarding theory, CPR, First Aid, open water skills including board and tube rescue.
+Candidates will have to demonstrate their knowledge and capabilities in the following core competencies;The beach environment, lifeguarding theory, CPR, First Aid, and open water skills including board and tube rescue.

 Do I need to have experience?